mweagle/Sparta/docs_source/content/reference/apiv2gateway/_index.md

 ### Additional Privileges

-Because the `lambdaSend` function also needs to invoke the API Gateway Management APIs an additional IAM Privilege must be enabled:
+Because the `lambdaSend` function also needs to invoke the API Gateway Management APIs to broadcast, an additional IAM Privilege must be enabled:

 ```go
   var apigwPermissions = []sparta.IAMRolePrivilege{